-Persian physician Avicenna is credited with the invention of effectively extracting rose water from petals of the flower in the early part of the eleventh century.
+Many believe that rose water, or “hydrosol” of the rose, was first produced in modern day Iran.
+However, others argue that the fragrant oil and extracts come from ancient Greece.
+Officially speaking, the Persian physician Avicenna is credited with the invention of effectively extracting rose water from petals of the flower in the early part of the eleventh century.

 1. Rose water soothes skin and eye soreness.

-Rose water contains a high amount of phenolic compounds that the studies have shown to include anti-inflammatory properties.(1) As a result, rose water may also help alleviate irritation caused by various skin conditions, such as acne, eczema or rosacea.
+Rose water contains a high amount of phenolic compounds, which studies have shown to have anti-inflammatory properties.(1) As a result, rose water may also help soothe irritation caused by various skin conditions, such as acne, eczema or rosacea.

-2. Rose water helps support ingestion.
+2. Rose water helps with indigestion.

-Traditional medicine has used the hydrosol of the rose to treat occasional indigestion and constipation as well as other gastric issues.
+Traditional medicine has used the hydrosol of the rose to treat occasional indigestion and constipation, as well as other gastric issues.

-Researchers have recently studied the antibacterial properties of hydrosol and rose oil at the Süleyman Demirel University in Turkey.(1) Although further medical research is needed to provide evidence to back this claim, there are strong anecdotal accounts of it working.
+Researchers have recently studied the antibacterial properties of rose water and rose oil at the Süleyman Demirel University in Turkey.(1) Although further medical research is needed to provide evidence to back this claim, there are strong anecdotal accounts of it working.

-4. Rose water may remedy menstrual pain.
+4. Drinking rose water may remedy menstrual pain.